Print Media Advertising is dead according to most online Guru’s.

-If it had known this when I first got started..
+If it had known what I’m about to show you in this post when I first got started..

 I would have saved a small fortune!